Cheonggye Plaza

 Today, the sculpture is an important symbol of nature in Seoul.
 It is also an icon for the restoration of Cheonggyecheon Stream area.

-Cheonggye Plaza Hours
+Cheonggye Plaza Information

 24 hours